HOME

 Joshua Taron is an Associate Professor and Associate Dean (Research and Innovation) at the University of Calgary’s School of Architecture, Planning and Landscape (SAPL), where he co-directs the Laboratory for Integrative Design (LID) and serves as academic co-lead for the Cities and Societies area of focus at the University’s Institute for Transdisciplinary Scholarship.
 His work blends digital design and fabrication with transdisciplinary collaboration, addressing challenges at the intersection of industry, society, and the built environment.
 With research spanning construction innovation, climate action, and community engagement, Taron advances inclusive, resilient, and adaptable design practices that bridge disciplinary divides and prepare cities for a more sustainable and equitable future.

-Tier 1 Canada Research Chair Bukola Salami headshot
+Nursing Professor, and Tier 1 Canada Research Chair Bukola Salami headshot

 Bukola Salami